schrotbe2021/Audio-Reactive-Lights/README.md

 # Ben Schroth Audio Reactive LED Strip
-In my living room at my house I installed audio reactive LED lights to visualiz music coming from my speakers.
+In my living room at my house I installed audio reactive LED lights to visualize music coming from my speakers.

 # Changes to original repository
 ## Inspiration
-The original code written by Scott Lawson (https://github.com/scottlawsonbc) only visualized the audio input and when there wasn't audio input the LED's would scroll and change colors.
+The original code written by ([https://github.com/scottlawsonbc]Scott Lawson) only visualized the audio input and when there wasn't audio input the LED's would scroll and change colors.
 My living room did not have an overhead light so I wanted the lights to be used as the lights for the room as well as an audio visualizer.
-The idea was to edit the code to when there was no audio input the lights stay a consistent color and act as the lights for the room.
+The idea was to edit the code to when there was no audio input, the lights would stay a consistent color and act as the lights for the room.

 ## What I changed
 This is an overview of the changes I made to the original repository.

-- In config.py there is a variable called MIN_VOLUME_THRESHOLD set to 1e-7.
+- In ([config.py]config.py) there is a variable called `MIN_VOLUME_THRESHOLD = 1e-7`.
   - I checked the average volume by printing the volume of the microphone input stream.
 I found that with no input the volume was around 0.3.
 There was a small amount of volume because of the bluetooth receiver I use and my speakers.
-  - I changed MIN_VOLUME_THRESHOLD = 0.3 so that when there is no music playing the pixels would be a consistent color.
+  - I changed `MIN_VOLUME_THRESHOLD = 0.3` so that when there is no music playing the pixels would be a consistent color.
-- The main script (visualization.py) uses led.py to set the color of each pixel.
+- The main script ([visualization.py]visualization.py) uses ([led.py]led.py) to set the color of each pixel.
-  - led.py uses a library rpi_ws281x (https://github.com/jgarff/rpi_ws281x.git) to communicate with the LED's.
+  - ([led.py](led.py)) uses a library ([https://github.com/jgarff/rpi_ws281x.git]rpi_ws281x) to communicate with the LED's.
-  - rpi_ws281x has a function called setPixelColor(n, red, green, blue) to set the color of a pixel on the led strip.
+  - ([https://github.com/jgarff/rpi_ws281x.git]rpi_ws281x) has a function called `setPixelColor(n, red, green, blue)` to set the color of a pixel on the led strip.
     - n = Position of LED
     - r, g, b = RGB value of the pixel
-  - Then call strip.show() to display the pixels.
-  - I added a function called NoAudio in led.py that iterates through each pixel of the strip and sets the color to the desired color.
+  - I added a function called `NoAudio()` in ([led.py]led.py) that iterates through each pixel of the strip and sets the color to the desired color.
+  - Then call `strip.show()` to display the pixels.
-- The main script (visualization.py) visualizes the audio input (microphone_update function).
+- The main script ([visualization.py](visualization.py)) visualizes the audio input (`microphone_update()`).
 If the volume was below the threshold it would scroll through colors.
-  - I removed the scrolling effect and called strip.NoAudio() to set the desired color when there is no input to the pixels.
+  - I removed the scrolling effect and called `strip.NoAudio()` to set the desired color when there is no input to the pixels.

 # What I learned
-This is the first time I have made changes to an existing repository to fit my needs.
-I learned how to SSH into a Raspberry Pi to make changes to the code already on the device because it is in an area that can't be used.
+This is the first time I have made changes to an existing repository to fit my needs.\n I learned how to SSH into a Raspberry Pi to make changes to the code already on the device because it is in an area that can't be used.\n
-I learned how to for an exisiting repository and post my chnages on GitHub.
-I displayed that I can read someone's existing code and how it works to be able to make the chnages I wanted to make.
+I learned how to fork an exisiting repository and post my chnages on GitHub.\n I displayed that I can read someone's existing code and how it works to be able to make the chnages I wanted to make.\n

 # Overview
 The repository includes everything needed to build an LED strip music visualizer (excluding hardware):